Find Affordable College Courses

 Cedar City, UT

-Southern Utah University did quite well in this year’s ranking of the best places for nursing students to get a bachelor’s degree.
-It came in at #8 on the list.
-Southern Utah University is a fairly large public school located in the remote town of Cedar City.
+Southern Utah University ranked #8 on this year’s Best Value Nursing Bachelor’s Degree Schools in Utah list.
+Southern Utah University is a fairly large public school located in the town of Cedar City.

 In-state tuition fees for undergraduate students at Southern Utah University are $6,726 per year.
 After completing their Bachelor's Degree, nursing graduates from Southern Utah University carry an average student debtload of $18,877.